nickyreinert/aoc2024/README.md

 # Advent Of Code 2024

-This year, I am trying something new because the focus of this game is more on finding the algorithm rather than working on syntax.
-My goal is to try out a new language every day.
-I plan to run each language in separate Docker containers to avoid bloating my system, and I will highlight interesting facts about each language — you can find my findings [on my personal blog](https://nickyreinert.de/categories/aoc2024).
-Let's see how far I get.
-In three days, I’ll probably fall into another rabbit hole — fingers crossed.
+This year, I set forth upon a novel endeavour.
+Forsooth, as the essence of this quest lies not in the mastery of syntax, but in the discovery of the noble algorithm, my humble aim is to test mine hand at a new tongue each passing day.
+To prevent mine own system from becoming a tangled web of tools and clutter, I shall set each language within its own vessel, that it may not corrupt the sanctity of my work.
+As I tread this path, I shall make note of curious traits and peculiarities in each language — thou mayst read mine observations [upon my personal scroll](https://nickyreinert.de/categories/aoc2024).
+Let us see how far I can wander.
+In but three days' time, I may find myself lost in yet another labyrinth of thought — and perchance, 'tis just as well!

 1. F#: Differences and Products ([task](https://adventofcode.com/2024/day/1) | [solution](https://github.com/nickyreinert/aoc2024/tree/main/solutions/day1%20-%20f%23) | [text](http://nickyreinert.de/blog/2024/12/01/advent-of-code-day-1-differences-and-products/))